 Over the years, Google has constantly changed its local results.
 It started from the 10 packs to the 7 packs and now it is using the 3 pack.
 The changes have been done to curb spamming.
 A decade ago, it was much easier for SEOs to spam the local listings by just using keywords in their business name, dodging exact location of their company, getting low quality links from spammy directories and so on.
 This is no longer possible.

 The new changes that have been made by Google make local results all about positive reviews rather than the number of links or keywords a page has.
 This started after the Pigeon update.
 Ranking is now based on the quality of page content as well as its relevance to a search.

 Before social media was born, social sharing usually took place through instant messaging and email.
 However, thanks to the birth of such social networks as Twitter and Facebook, the spot of email and instant message has fallen outside the SEO campaigns’ scope.

 Today, social media is one of the best tools you can use to promote your business.
 It is ubiquitous.
 Marketers who neglect social media end up lagging behind regardless of how unique their marketing strategies are.
 Today, to achieve success in online marketing, SEO and social media has to work hand-in-hand in order to boost brand exposure, connect the brand with the relevant audience and also to boost consumer engagement.
 SEOs must now use social networks to boost their content by earning more links and shares.
 All this leads to more exposure.

-Link building has always been essential in search engine optimization.
+Link building or niche edits has always been essential in search engine optimization.
 It has always been the significant factor that determines search engine ranking.
 However, link building has changed significantly over the last couple of years.

 In the past, link building was all about the numbers.
 The more links your pages had the better your ranking was.
 Keyword rich anchor texts were also heavily weighted.
 The reputation of the site you got your links from did not matter as much.